-Sleeping bags dropped on floor and wetsuits and kayaks loaded up!
+Sleeping bags dropped on the floor, and wetsuits and kayaks loaded up!
 We were off to the coast, St Abbs Head near Coldingham in the Scottish Borders to be exact.

 We were joined by some friends and their young family for some coastal fun in the form of sea cave exploring, kayaking and Swimming.

 With six people, and two Sevylor Hudson inflatable Kayaks we headed down to a little known spot called Pettico Wick, an old pier which juts out from a small cove set into some monumental cliff formations.

 With lots of caves, nooks and crannies to explore, we started to paddle down the coast.
 It wasn’t long before we encountered hundreds of Jellyfish and whitebait fish.
 The water visibility was excellent due to the calm waters we had in the days previous, at a guess I would say up to 15-20 metres.

 lots of caves, nooks and crannies to explore

 Paddling in and out of secret coves and inlets, we eventually came to rest at the site of a large cave entrance which would be impossible to access without a boat or kayak.